The entrant must have suitable involvement in the project to enter. No entry will be accepted without this declaration being agreed.

 All work submitted must have been done by the entrant and with permission from the project sponsor or manager as specified on the declaration when entering.

-Entries submitted after the deadline will be subject to mark deduction.
+Entries submitted after the deadline may not be accepted.

 Entries will only be accepted when submitted in the English language.